All Aboard! 5 Arkansas Train Activities for the Whole Family

 Little Locomotives (Little Rock)

 There are a few miniature trains around central Arkansas that the kids can hop on for a quick ride.
-Go to a baseball game and ride the train at Dickey-Stephens Park (season starts in April), visit the Little Rock Zoo and climb aboard the Arkansas Diamond Express (year round) or stop by Funland Amusement Park at Burns Park in North Little Rock for a ride on the little train (opens in April).
+Go to a baseball game and ride the train at Dickey-Stephens Park (season goes April-September), visit the Little Rock Zoo and climb aboard the Arkansas Diamond Express (year round) or stop by Funland Amusement Park at Burns Park in North Little Rock for a ride on the little train (opens April-September).
 Finally, it might not be a true train, but the Rock Region Metro Streetcar usually has a spare seat or two on its journeys downtown.

 (See more at So Your Kid’s Obsessed With ...)